How to Format a Book for Printing

 The margins are how far away the text is from the edge of the paper.

-On average the margins for a book are between 13 to 18mm depending on the type of book, the genre the book is in and the number of printed pages.
+On average, the margins for a book are between 13 to 18mm depending on the type of book, the genre of the book and the number of printed pages.

-You want to make sure you have a nice space around the content but not too much so you have overly large blank areas.
+You want to ensure you have a nice space around the content but not to have overly large blank areas.

-The gutter of the book normally has slightly extra margins, about 5 to 8mm.
-The more printed pages your book has – the more space is needed for the gutter.
+The book’s gutter usually has slightly extra margins, about 5 to 8mm—the more printed pages your book has – the more space is needed for the gutter.

-When the book is in its final format you should be able to get an idea of the number of printed pages it will be.
+When the book is in its final format, you will be able to get an idea of the number of printed pages it will be.

 What is the best font to use for my book?

-If you have written your book already then you might have already decided on a font for your book.
-Perhaps you are not quite sure if the font you have chosen works?
+If you have written your book already, you might have already decided on a font.
+Perhaps you are not quite sure if the font you chose suits your book’s style.

-Deciding on a font for your book is a very big decision and something Book Design UK can help you with.
+Deciding on a font for your book is a very big decision and something The Book Typesetters can help with.

-The best font to use for your book is down to personal preference but you need to have a font that your readers are going to be able to read easily.
+The best font to use for your book is mostly down to personal preference, but you need to have a font that your readers can easily read

-If you don’t have a good font then the time and effort that anybody puts into formatting a book could be wasted.
+If you don’t have a good font, the time and effort you put into formatting your book could be wasted.

-Take a look at some of the books you like and look in the prelims to see if they have any details on the fonts the designers or typesetters have used.
-More often than not you should be able to see something in the prelims like … Typeset in Garamond 12pt.
+Look at some of the books you like and look in the prelims to see if they have any details on the fonts the designers or typesetters have used.
+More often than not, you should be able to see something in the prelims like … Typeset in Garamond 12pt.

-If you want to stick to a common font for your bok – which I do advise – then you should look into the following top 6 fonts.
+If you want to stick to a common font for your book, which I advise, then you should look into the following top 6 fonts.

-These are my personal top 6 fonts that work well for almost every type of genre.
+These are my top 6 fonts that work well for almost every type of genre.

 Most of these fonts are used in fiction and non-fiction formats.